| |

 image of future applications, the creation of new industries and the change

+of life-style.
 The Micromachine Summit is expected to set a forum in which the

 distinguished delegates from around the world discuss and exchange their